Grafieks-Analytics/grafieks-desktop/Documentation/DB installation and connections.md

 3. Use the link to manage the databases online.
 Also use the same link without `https://` as server address in Grafieks
 4. The username and passwords are same.
 Default port number is 443
 5. Snowflake ODBC driver https://docs.snowflake.com/en/user-guide/odbc-download.html

+- **TeraData**
+1. Install Teradata on a VM on Windows and host it as a server.
+Visit this link for details: https://www.youtube.com/watch?v=22kJdybzi60
+2. Download Teradata ODBC driver https://downloads.teradata.com/download/connectivity